allisonsnipes/TriviaGame/README.md

 ## Overview & Description

-This is a simple trivia game created with bootstrap, javascript, HTML, and CSS.
+This is a simple trivia game created with bootstrap, vanilla javascript, HTML, and CSS.
 This is to demonstrate and share knowledge on press and activists' rights.

 ## Requirements